Dota 2 is a game about resources. Winning a match requires maximizing your team’s resources while simultaneously limiting your opponent’s.

 But Dota 2 is a game of breaks.
 Even if you have fallen behind early in terms of experience and gold, there are still ways to catch up in the mid and late game.

-Aside from following this how to level up fast in Dota 2 guide, you certainly have to devote more time to practicing to master the mechanics and to fully understand how to take advantage of the maps and the resources available to you.
+Aside from following this guide, you have to devote more time to practicing to master the mechanics and to fully understand how to take advantage of the maps and the resources available to you.